ivangonzalez224/Portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-In this project we use flexbox to build a responsive personal portfolio for mobile and desktop website.
+In this project we use media queries to build a responsive personal portfolio for mobile and desktop website.

 ### Setup